cicerocamargo/CombineIntro/README.md

 }
 ```

-The next thing is creating in the ViewModel a subject that will receive all the external events, and make a private subscription to it:
+The next step is creating a subject in `BalanceViewModel` that will receive all the external events, and make a private subscription to it using `sink`:

 ```
 final class BalanceViewModel {